GuyMichael/ReactdroidAppExample/README.md

 In fact, as Jetpack's Navigation handles the Drawer's Fragment navigation (and Toolbar's back) [in xml only](https://github.com/GuyMichael/ReactiveAppExample/blob/master/app/src/main/res/navigation/mobile_navigation.xml), the MainPage will practically need to handle the Dialog alone.

-Here is a simplified version of the MainActivity:
+Below is a simplified version of the MainActivity with some explanation.
+More detailed explanation can be found in the Reactdroid and ReactiveApp tutorials.
 ```kotlin

   class MainActivity